 And so it begins.
 The moment the flower bloomed, thousands of words began spewing back and forth, and for what it’s worth, I haven’t been this excited by an anime series in a long time.

-21 replies on “The flower bloomed”
+21 responses to “The flower bloomed”

 What a rad post!